 Use the TV to help you: What?
 The TV remote?
-One smart parent told her child that every time she picks up the TV remote that she needs to think back to if she’s practiced the piano or not.
-If she hasn’t, she has to go practice at that time, then she can come back to the TV.
-(This should also work with computers, too!)
+The phone?
+One smart parent told her child that every time she picks up the TV remote or her phone that she needs to think back to if she’s practiced the piano or not.
+If she hasn’t, she has to go practice at that time, then she can come back to her screens.

 Let your child choose when to practice: If you let your child choose when to practice, he will feel like he’s had a choice in the matter.
 (Don’t let him choose whether or not to practice—just when.)
 That alone can improve a child’s attitude toward practicing.

 Practice before doing homework: You may disagree with this one first, but please hear me out.
 If students practice piano before doing homework, most students will then stay up late to get the homework done.
 If the reverse is done, where homework is done first, many students will just skip practicing piano if it gets late.

 Money talks: One parent told me that their child has to pay them a dollar for every day she doesn’t practice.
 Another parent makes their child pay for any lessons that they skip going to, or for any weeks with zero practice time.

 "That's my favorite piece:" If a student is struggling with a piece, say, "That's my favorite piece.
 Can I please hear it again?"
 Not only will they play it more, they'll want to play it more, knowing that you like it (even if you don't!)